ronen91/05-FPS-Maze/README.md

 Built using Godot 3.5

+Features include:
+- an explorable, procedurally-generated maze
+- a first-person-playable-character
+-

 All models used in this project were free and provided at https://www.kenney.nl/assets.

 Music created by me using FL Studio Mobile.